 Croswell is a very small city located in the state of Michigan.
 With a population of 2,317 people and just one neighborhood, Croswell is the 325th largest community in Michigan.
-Croswell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Croswell was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Croswell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Croswell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Croswell are a mix of both white- and blue-collar jobs.
 Overall, Croswell is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Croswell who work in sales jobs (19.28%), office and administrative support (10.49%), and food service (8.45%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Croswell has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Croswell has few renters and college students.
 But the biggest reason it is quieter in Croswell than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Croswell may be for you.

-As is often the case in a small city, Croswell doesn't have a public transportation system that people use for their commute.
+Croswell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Croswell with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.41% of people over 25 have a bachelor's degree or advanced degree.